 The 21st century will be the century in which we redefine ourselves as the first country in world history that is literally made up of every part of the world. —Mr. Kenneth Prewitt, Director of the U.S. Census Bureau, 1998–2001

-The kaleidoscope of cultures has traditionally is referred to as a “melting pot,” in America.
+The kaleidoscope of cultures has traditionally is referred to as a “melting pot” in America.
 Welcoming individuals from many different countries, races, and religions.
-Above all hoping to find freedom, opportunities, and a better life.
+The individuals come hoping to find freedom, opportunities, and the

 Today, the demographics of the United States of America comprises of 75.1% Whites, 12.5 % Latinos, 12.3% African Americans, 3.6% Asian American and Native American make up 0.7% of the total population.